 Tropical algebra is based on the following semiring with linearizing operations given as follows.

 \begin{definition} The {\em tropical (max-plus) semiring} is $(\R \cup \{ -\infty \}, \boxplus, \odot)$ with addition and multiplication defined by

 \end{definition}

 Existing literature on tropical geometry specifies a min-plus semiring, where the addition of two elements is given by their minimum and denoted by $\oplus$, rather than their maximum: $(\R \cup \{\infty \}, \oplus, \odot)$ \citep{speyer2009tropical}.
 The min-plus and max-plus semirings are isomorphic.
-In the context of phylogenetic trees, the max-plus semiring is a more appropriate convention to adopt, and consistent with existing literature on tropical geometric methods in tree spaces, e.g., \cite{Yoshida2018, monod2018tropical, tang2020tropical}.
+In the context of phylogenetic trees, the max-plus semiring is a more appropriate convention to adopt and consistent with existing literature on tropical geometric methods in tree spaces \citep[e.g.,][]{Yoshida2018,monod2018tropical,tang2020tropical}.

 The tropical operations are commutative and associative, and multiplication distributes over addition.
 Tropical subtraction is not defined, which gives a semiring rather than a ring. {\em Tropicalization} refers to replacing classical arithmetic operations with the tropical versions.
-Tropical geometry is the study of the geometry of zero sets of polynomial systems defined in the tropical semiring.
+Tropical geometry is the study of the geometry of nonlinear loci of polynomial systems defined in the tropical semiring.